MuhammedBuyukkinaci/My-Linux-Commands/README.md

 18) If we want to create a new service from scratch wiyh our user, we should put it under /etc/systemd/user directory.
 However, system services are under /etc/systemd/system directory.

+19) A service works until we stop it or an error emerges.
+It can work in a container.
+A container created from nginx image works until we stop it explicitly or an error emerges.

 ## Shell Scripting

 1) Bash is the most used shel version.